swiftlang/swift-package-manager/Documentation/Usage.md

 ## Define Dependencies

-To depend on a package, define the dependency and the version in the manifest of your package, and add a product from that package as a dependency, e.g. if you want to use https://github.com/apple/example-package-playingcard as a dependency, add the GitHub URL in the dependencies of `Package.swift`:
+To depend on a package, define the dependency and the version in the manifest of your package, and add a product from that package as a dependency, e.g., if you want to use https://github.com/apple/example-package-playingcard as a dependency, add the GitHub URL in the dependencies of `Package.swift`: